-In its early stages, Lyme disease is treated with oral antibiotics, typically for 14 to 21 days.
+Prompt treatment with antibiotics can resolve most cases of Lyme disease.
+If left untreated in its early stages, Lyme disease is treated with oral antibiotics, typically for 14 to 21 days.
 If the disease has progressed and involves the central nervous system, an intravenous antibiotic may be recommended for a period of 14 to 28 days.

-About Chronic Lyme Disease
+Understanding Chronic Lyme Disease